cindias/cindias.github.io/_pages/photography.md

   <div class="col-sm-6 mb-4">
     <img src="/assets/img/bean.jpg" class="img-fluid rounded" alt="Cloud Gate at the Millennium Park">
     <h5 class="mt-3">Cloud Gate at the Millennium Park</h5>
-    <p>Cloud Gate reflects Chicago's transformation through successive waves of migration: European immigrants, African Americans during the Great Migration, and recent Latino and Asian populations.
-The towering skyscrapers mirrored in the sculpture demonstrate urban density as a response to demographic growth.
-This scene captures Chicago's ongoing role as the demographic hub of the Midwest.</p>
+    <p>I lived in the city of Chicago for about two years and Millennium Park was always a go-to spot.
+This picture I took captures more than just Cloud Gate - it reflects Chicago's incredible demographic journey from a small trading post to America's third-largest city through waves of migration: European immigrants in the late 1800s, African Americans during the Great Migration (1916-1970), and more recent Latino and Asian populations.
+Looking at the skyscrapers reflected in the sculpture, I can see how the city handled all that population growth through vertical density, built on Chicago's role as a transportation hub that drew people from everywhere.
+Unlike other Rust Belt cities that emptied out during deindustrialization, Chicago managed to keep its people by reinventing itself - trading factory jobs for service work and creating beautiful spaces like this park.</p>
     <small class="text-muted"><i class="fas fa-map-marker-alt"></i> Chicago, IL • Sep 2025</small>
     <small class="text-muted d-block"><i class="fas fa-camera"></i> Fuji XT-20, f 35mm</small>
   </div>